Crossakiel: Geography

 Crossakiel is situated in north-west County Meath, near the border with County Cavan.
-It is 3km from Kilskyre, 9km from Kells, 13km from Oldcastle and 12km from Athboy.
+It is 3 km from Kilskyre, 9 km from Kells, 13 km from Oldcastle and 12 km from Athboy.

 Situated at the crossroads of the R154 regional road and the L2801 local road, the latter linking to the R163 regional road between Oldcastle and Kells, the village is built around a triangular green known locally as "The Diamond".

-The Tremblestown River, which is located around 1.1km west of the village is a tributary of the Kells Blackwater.
+The Tremblestown River, which is located around 1.1 km west of the village is a tributary of the Kells Blackwater.

 Facilities

 There is no primary school in the village, with the nearest primary schools in Kilskyre and Drumbaragh and secondary schools in Kells and Athboy.

 There are two public houses in the village - McCabe's and The Welcome Wagon.

 A handball alley is also situated in Crossakiel.
 The sport has been played in the village since as early as the 1920s.

 While there is no Catholic church in the village, St Shiria's Church on its southern outskirts previously served the Church of Ireland populace in the parish of Kilskyre, with records dating back to May 1761.
 The church was deconsecrated on 26 January 1962, with Meath County Council taking ownership in 1981.